-To effectively address ethical consciousness through formalised tertiary education, ethical rationale needs to be further understood.
-This paper attempted to investigate the effect of South African societal influences on prospective South African Chartered Accountants, through exploratory questionnaire research.
-Findings indicated that although participants perceived low levels of ethical behaviour in South Africa, they generally were not negatively influenced, most feeling the need to behave more ethically as a result.
-Influences from the country's environment, including justification, lack of consequences and self-interest, were found to have negatively affected some participant's ethical rationale and although not statistically significant, were considered qualitatively relevant findings.
-Many participants appeared to maintain the belief that it's not possible to be completely ethical in business and that by remaining ethical in South African business they will be at a disadvantage.
-Females' ethical rationale was found to have been less affected by societal influences than their male counterparts.
+To address ethical consciousness through formalised tertiary education effectively, ethical standards need to be further understood.
+This paper investigates the effects of South African societal influences on prospective South African Chartered Accountants, through exploratory questionnaire research.
+Findings indicate that although participants perceive low levels of ethical behaviour in South Africa, their ethical decision making is generally not negatively influenced, most feeling the need to behave more ethically as a result.
+Influences from the country's environment, including lack of consequences, self-interest and justification do negatively affect some participants' ethical standards and although not statistically significant, these are considered qualitatively relevant findings.
+Many participants appear to believe that it is not possible to be completely ethical in business and that by remaining ethical in South African business they will be at a disadvantage.
+Females' ethical standards were found to have been less affected by societal influences than that of their male counterparts.